-* Don’t use Skype (or other platforms that are not designed for confidential medical information).
+* Don’t use Skype or other platforms that are not designed for confidential medical information.
 Skype is encrypted in transit, but is recorded on the Skype servers in the US.
-A professional online therapist uses a platform such as Vsee that is compliant with PHIPA and other laws governing the confidentiality of medical records.
+A professional online therapist uses a platform such as Vsee that is compliant with PHIPA, PIPEDA and other laws governing the confidentiality of medical records.

 * Know that your phone messages and texts can be read from your phone, even after you have deleted them.

 * Before putting anything confidential in an email, know who can read it.
-Gmail is encrypted in transit between two gmail accounts, and probably can’t be read by your IT department if you use the web interface; however it is recorded on the Gmail servers in the US.
+Gmail is encrypted in transit between two gmail accounts, and probably can’t be read by your IT department if you use the web interface; however it is recorded on the Gmail servers in the US, which could make it available to snoops.
 Hushmail or a similar service is better—so long as both parties have it and it is not forwarded to someone who doesn’t.
 A password protected communication should be safe unless your computer or smartphone (or your therapist’s) is stolen, in which case it can be read.
 A reputable counsellor’s computer should be encrypted – but don’t be afraid to ask.

-* For more on privacy in mental health care, see
+* For more on privacy in psychotherapy and clinical counselling, see

 privacy in mental health care